lintonye/learnreact.design/_posts/2017-08-16-components-props-state.md

 But, but, we haven't built anything real, right?
 Plus, how useful is it to create an app that just displays plain text?
 I know, at least you want to see how to build the house that you see at the beginning of the post -- something colorful that you can click on, right?

 Not surprisingly, that requires JavaScript coding which would make this post too long.
 I'll leave it to future posts.
-If you don't want to wait, sign up for [my free email course](TODO) where things are taught in videos.
+If you don't want to wait, sign up for [my free email course](/react-mini/) where things are taught in videos.
 The JavaScript fun starts at day 4!

+---

-# Footnotes
+# Footnotes:

-[^1] It's called pseudo code.
+[^1]: In techie terms, the notation that describes the main ideas but not real code is called *pseudocode*.
+It's not meant for computers to execute.
+It's a tool for us humans to formalize thoughts and communicate with others.
+Remember, pseudocode won't work on a computer, it's fairly [pseudo](https://encrypted.google.com/search?q=define:pseudo&hl=en).

 <a name="endofpost">